leangjia/blender_docs/manual/animation/armatures/properties/display.rst

                 The same armature in Edit Mode.

+Show
    Names
       Displays the name of each bone.
    Axes
       When enabled, the (local) axes of each bone are displayed (only relevant for *Edit Mode* and *Pose Mode*).
    Shapes
       When enabled, the default standard bone shape is replaced, in *Object Mode* and *Pose Mode*, by the shape of a chosen object (see :doc:`Shaped Bones </animation/armatures/bones/properties/display>` for details).
    Group Colors
       Use the Bone Group colors to color the bone.
       For more details see :doc:`Bone Groups </animation/armatures/properties/bone_groups>`.
    In Front
       When enabled, the bones of the armature will always be shown on top of the solid objects (meshes, surfaces, ...) -- i.e. they will always be visible and selectable (this is the same option as the one found in the *Display* panel of the *Object data* tab).
       Very useful when not in *Wireframe* mode.